nwheels-io/NWheels/README.md

 (see [Motivation and goals](https://github.com/felix-b/NWheels/wiki/Motivation-and-goals) in Wiki)

+### NWheels is Interface

+Rather than being a monolith which tries to solve every problem, NWheels solves exactly one problem, and it does that well.
+NWheels provides a common consistent interface for pluggable modules.
+It is pluggable modules that define application capabilities and technology choices.

-## NWheels is Home
+### NWheels is Home

+The common interface allows collaboration and expertise sharing though development of reusable and adaptive building blocks.

-It is aimed to become a place where collective expertise of enterprise application development is accumulated - in the form of reusable infrastructural modules, common domain models, example applications, guidance articles, and surrounding ecosystem of developer resources.
+NWheels is aimed to become a place where collective expertise of enterprise application development is accumulated - in the form of reusable infrastructural modules, common domain models, example applications, and the surrounding ecosystem of developer resources.

-NWheels solves the problem of collaboration and expertise sharing by providing high productivity platform for development of reusable and adaptive building blocks.

-## Open Source Software
+### NWheels is Open Source Software

 We believe that source sharing and collaboration, driven by enthusiasm for quality and for professionalism, have much better chances of delivering working and usable software, rather than an isolated team, which is driven by sales plan of a profit-oriented organization.